animastralis/split-the-difference/README.md

 I used the marvelously free, open-source Godot game engine.
 Everything was made by me, excluding fonts -- shoutout to the Mozilla Foundation at [1001fonts.org](https://www.1001fonts.com/fira-sans-font.html).

 ## How can I give this a try?
 While this is designed for mobile use, getting an app on the Apple Store takes some time!
-In the meantime, you can download and run this on Windows by checking out the latest release.
+In the meantime, you can download and run this on Windows or macOS by checking out the latest release.

 If you want a better look at the internals, it's trivial to download the latest version of [Godot](https://godotengine.org/) and see for yourself.
 Run it from the editor, tinker with it, it's yours to do with what you will.

-Builds for iOS and macOS soon to follow.